GoogleCloudPlatform/cloud-bigtable-examples/dotnet/README.md

 # Cloud Bigtable Hello World DotNet

- This is a simple application that demonstrates using the Ruby Google Cloud API to connect to and interact with Cloud Bigtable.
+ This is a simple application that demonstrates using the C# Google Cloud API to connect to and interact with Cloud Bigtable.

  **Table of Contents**